puppetlabs/puppetlabs-scheduled_task/REFERENCE.md

 in order to manage `scheduled_task` resources.
 Running as an unprivileged user will result in 'access denied' errors.

+If a user is specified without an accompanying password, the task will be created with `Run only when user is logged on` specified.

 Default value: system

 ##### `compatibility`